apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 ```

 Note that in my context, `enqueue_links` is just `Callable`, not [`EnqueueLinksFunction`](https://github.com/apify/crawlee-python/blob/v0.3.5/src/crawlee/_types.py#L162).
-This is because we won't be using selectors and extracting links from HTML, which violates the agreed protocol.
+This is because we won't be using selectors and extracting links from HTML, which violate the agreed protocol.
 Still, I want the syntax in my crawler to be as close to standardized as possible.

 Let's move on to the crawler functionality in the `CustomCrawler` class.